simone-angioni/midi/README.md

 1 - Inside the project directories, go to the *Midi_processing* folder and run the *manage_processing.py* file, this processing will create the necessary files and will store the integer representations and csv file inside the dataset folder.

-Note that if you want to try only a dataset you can comment the lines of code related to the other databases.
+Note that if you want to try only a dataset you can comment the lines of code related to the other databases in the *manage_processing.py* file.

 ### Classification